 Bird Dogs: Claire Guderjahn, Shari Hrdina

-Shari writes: “This was a private event for the Asian & Latino Coalition, so her stump speech focused on their issues.
-None of the questions asked during the formal portion were related to climate, however she did bring up climate in one of her answers.
-After the event, we were able to ask her a question, how she could bring climate to the forefront of her campaign.
+Shari writes, “This was a private event for the Asian & Latino Coalition.
+None of the questions asked during the formal portion were related to climate.
+However she did bring up climate in one of her answers.
+After the event, we were able to ask her a question about how she could bring climate to the forefront of her campaign.
 She did not answer that question, but rather talked about the climate action she would take when she was president.”

 Saturday, February 16, 2019

 Bird Dog: Mark Kuhn